Bucks vs. Wizards Player Props Betting Odds

 |3PM

-- He has grabbed 6.7 boards per game, 1.2 more than his over/under for Monday's game.
+- He has collected 5.9 boards per game, which is less than his prop bet in Friday's game (6.5).

+- Kuzma has dished out 4.4 assists per game, which is 1.1 less than Friday's over/under.

-- Kuzma averages 1.7 made three-pointers, which is less than his over/under on Monday (2.5).
+- Kuzma, at 2.4 three-pointers made per game, averages 0.1 less than his over/under on Friday.

 Check out all the prop bet options FanDuel has to offer!